elan-ev/StudIPAndroidApp/README.md

 Setup
 -----
-### Eclipse with Maven
-* Make sure you've installed Eclipse with Maven and EGit.
-* Install the Maven Android plugin as described [here][3]
-* In Eclipse just use `File->Import->Check out existing Maven repository from scm`
-* Maven will take care of the rest

 ### Gradle (Android Studio)
 * Under Quick Start click ```Import Project..``` and choose the cloned project root
 * Choose ```Use gradle wrapper (recommended)```
 * Press Ok and let Gradle do the rest
 * If you want to learn more about Gradle and Android Studio, you can find further information [here][9]

+### Eclipse with Maven (Legacy: Some manual work needed)
+* Make sure you've installed Eclipse with Maven and EGit.
+* Install the Maven Android plugin as described [here][3]
+* In Eclipse just use `File->Import->Check out existing Maven repository from scm`
+* Maven will take care of the rest

 All external library projects are imported as git submodules.